ESIPFed/data-help-desk/docs/planning/detailed_planning_steps.md

    will create a cohesive support system.

 1. **Assemble a Team of Experts**
     - Assemble a mix of data managers, scientists, and technical staff with diverse earth science expertise and strong communication skills.
+The Data Help Desk should be staffed with experts familiar with various scientific domains who can answer data-related questions and demo useful resources.
         - Data managers: experts in data storage, sharing, and management.
         - Scientists: familiar with the research community's needs and challenges.
         - Technical staff: skilled in IT and software development to support technical aspects of data help desk services.

 ## Outline Types of Questions